NatBat92/guild-wars-2-forum/README.md

 ![landing page](src/assets/readme/landing-page.jpg)

-- Styled to give the feel of a video gamer database login
+- Styled to give the feel of a video gamer database login.

-- user can only login from this screen
+- User can only login from this screen.

 ### Navigation